haustre/eurobot-hauptsteuerung/docs/introduction.rst

 Introduction
 ============

-The main unit of the robot controls the whole robot over CAN bus.
+This is the software for the main unit of the robot.
 The software is writen in `python3 <https://docs.python.org/3/>`_.

 The software contains multiple parts: